leonardblier/alrao/README.md

   --nb_class NB_CLASS   number of classifiers used in Alrao (default 10)
 ```
 More options are available.
 Check it by running `python main_cnn.py --help`.
-For example, to use the script with Alrao on the interval (10**-5, 10) with GoogLeNet, run :
+For example, to use the script with Alrao on the interval (10**-5, 10) with GoogLeNet, run:
 ```
 python main_cnn.py --use_alrao --minLR -5 --maxLR 1 --nb_class 10 --model_name GoogLeNet
 ```